 - Subjects with New York Heart Association (NYHA) Class III or IV congestive heart

-- Subjects with a history of myocardial infarction within the last 6 months.
+- Subjects with a history of myocardial infarction within the last 6 months of

 - Subjects with uncontrolled hypertension (systolic blood pressure [BP] >180 mmHg or

-diastolic BP >100 mmHg) are excluded.
-Subjects requiring 2 or more medications to
+diastolic BP >100 mmHg) at screening are excluded.
+Subjects requiring 2 or more

 - Subjects with known unstable or uncontrolled angina pectoris.